gigascience/gigadb-website/docs/sop/PERFORMANCES_TROUBLESHOOT.md

 "t3.2xlarge"
 ```

-When website is working normally again, refers to previous section to investigate and remove root cause of the issue.
+When website is working normally again, refer to previous section to investigate and remove root cause of the issue.
-When fixed, the same procedure can be used to bring the EC2 instant type to pevious level.
+When fixed, the same procedure can be used to bring the EC2 instant type to previous level.